wadmiraal/wind/README.md

 Goal
 ----

-Logging can slow down an application.
+Logging can slow down a PHP application.
 PHP runs everything in the same process, and logging operations can be heavy, both in memory and IO.
+Some solutions exist to split the workload and let another application handle the logging, but most are heavy and require complicated setup.

 Wind exposes a light REST server to which the main PHP application can post log requests.
 This will trigger a *new* PHP process for the actual logging, leaving the main application to concentrate on its main tasks.